Solutions

 1. FuseBase (formerly Nimbus)

-FuseBase (formerly Nimbus) is a project management suite made up of a few apps and browser extensions, namely FuseBase (formerly Nimbus) Workspace, Nimbus Capture, and Nimbus Clipper.
+FuseBase (formerly Nimbus) is an all-in-one platform for collaboration and project management.
 While its key features are not thought specifically for DB creation, with FuseBase you can create spreadsheet database tables with a wide range of attributes.
-With your FuseBase workspace, each column in a table can be converted into a specific type of field, providing all the necessary controls needed to organize and manage your content.
-With this user-friendly and lightweight-table editor, you can keep track of virtually anything thanks to the different types of fields: single line text, number, attachment, checkbox, single & multiple select, mentions, date, currency, link, rating, progress, etc.
+With your FuseBase workspace, each column in a table can be converted into a specific type of field.
+It provides all the necessary control needed to organize and manage your content.
+With this user-friendly and lightweight table editor, you can keep track of virtually anything: single-line text, numbers, attachments, checkboxes, single & multiple select, mentions, date, progress, etc.

 Pros: